Coombszy/git-hooks/README.md

 The hooks are configured via `config/config.json`.
 If this file doesn't exist, it will be created automatically from `config/config.json.example` on first run.

-**By default, all language/tool targets are disabled except Git hooks.** You need to explicitly enable the tools you want to use by setting `"enabled": true` in your configuration file.
+**By default, all language/tool targets are disabled except Git hooks (e.g. block-commit.sh).** You need to explicitly enable the tools you want to use by setting `"enabled": true` in your configuration file.

 ## Supported Tools & Requirements